Spring 2023 Housing Move-in Schedule:

-Spring 2023 move-in dates are January 6-8, 2023, between the hours of 9 a.m. and 5 p.m.
 We advise that you bring your own moving equipment.
-Limited bins will be available to check out on a first come, first served basis.
+Limited bins will be available to check out on a first-come, first-served basis.

 Prior to Arrival